 Unsecured Personal Loan Alternatives

 There are a few other options that you can consider besides unsecured personal loans.

 Credit cards can be a good alternative to unsecured personal loans, especially if you do not need a large amount of money from a loan.
-For example, in situations where you want to cover everyday expenses or common purchases, it may make more sense to use a credit card than a personal loan.
 However, you will need to be careful of high interest rates and fees.

 Personal line of credit

 A personal line of credit is a revolving line of credit that you can use for a variety of purposes.
 You will only need to make payments on the amount that you borrow, making them a helpful option if you’re unsure how much money you need.

 Home equity loan

 If you own your home and have been making on-time payments on your mortgage, you may be able to qualify for a home equity loan.
 This is essentially a second mortgage that offers your home as collateral.
 Home equity loans usually have similar flexibility to unsecured personal loans.
 However, you risk losing your home if you can’t make your payments.

 If you’ve found that an unsecured personal loan is the right solution to meet your financial needs, Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
 If you think you could benefit from a Citi Personal Loan, apply online today.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.